wrandelshofer/FastDoubleParser/README.md

 parse from a `StringBuffer` or an array without having to convert your input to a `String`.
 Parsing from an array is faster. because the parser can process multiple characters at once using SIMD instructions.

+## Performance Tuning

+The JVM does not reliably inline `String.charAt(int)`.
+This may negativily impact the `parse...()`-methods that take a `CharacterSequence` as an argument.

+To ensure optimal performance, you can use the following java command line option:

+    -XX:CompileCommand=inline,java/lang/String.charAt

 ## Performance Characteristics

 ### `float` and `double` parsers